MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/puzzle.md

 * `voice`
     * A Player must say the correct password in the Room that the Puzzle is in in order to solve it.
-Alternatively, a Player with the [[sender attribute|Data-Structure:-Status#sender]] must say the correct password while a Player with the [[receiver attribute|Data-Structure:-Status#receiver]] is in the Room that the Puzzle is in in order to solve it.
+Alternatively, a Player with the [sender attribute](status.md#sender) must say the correct password while a Player with the [receiver attribute](status.md#receiver) is in the Room that the Puzzle is in in order to solve it.
 The password is case insensitive, and non-alphanumeric (A-Z, 0-9, and spaces) characters will be ignored.
 The Player's whole message does not need to be the password; it only needs to contain it.
-For example, if the password is "unlock the door", then a Player who says "How do I unlock the door?" will still solve the Puzzle.
+For example, if the password is " unlock the door", then a Player who says "How do I unlock the door?" will still solve the Puzzle.
     * Once the Puzzle has been solved, it can never be directly unsolved by a Player without moderator intervention.
     * If the Puzzle is already solved and a Player attempts to solve the Puzzle again using the right password, they will solve it again with that solution as the outcome.